Logo

 Energy Efficiency

-The choice between Dell and HP should be based not only on the initial price but also on long-term costs and energy efficiency.
+The choice between Dell and HP should not only be based on the initial price but also on long-term costs and energy efficiency.

-Data Security and Protection
+Security and Data Protection

 Imagen de servidores Dell y HP en primer plano.

-Built-in Security Features
+Integrated Security Features

 Dell and HP servers come equipped with multiple security features.
 These include:

-• Multi-factor authentication for secure access.
+• Multifactor authentication for secure access.

 • Data encryption at rest and in transit.